 The goals of the Esalen Center for Theory & Research (CTR) span a wide range of commitments, projects, and passions.
 One of these is the development of a new worldview that can make sense of all of this and a transformative practice that can embody it, since vision without action is lame and action without vision is blind.
 Under the banner of “Toward a New Worldview,” CTR seeks to nourish and support an emerging 'school' in which theory, research, and practice will co-evolve to embody our latent supernature.
-Here are four expressions of that emerging school.

 Alternately known as the Big SUR Seminar and the SURvival Seminar, Sursem, now in its fourteenth year, is the longest running series ever to take place at Esalen.
 Spearheaded by Michael Murphy, these events have brought together neuroscientists, psychiatrists, philosophers, physicists, and historians to assess the empirical evidence for human survival of bodily death evident in such phenomena as near-death and out-of-body experiences, mystical experiences, psychical phenomena, and children who remember previous lives.

 In 2009, neuroscientist Ed Kelly and historian of psychology Emily Kelly led the group toward the production of Sursem’s groundbreaking book, Irreducible Mind: Toward a Psychology of the 21st Century.